2009 New York Yankees season: World Series

 Burnett imploded in Game 5, allowing six earned runs in only two innings pitched.
 The Yankees rallied late, but fell short as the Phillies sent the series back to The Bronx with an 8–6 win.

-Matsui earned the World Series MVP award with a performance for the ages in Game 6.
-He became only the second player in baseball history to collect six RBIs in a World Series game, finishing a triple short of the cycle.
-This included a 2-run home run in the 2nd, a 2-run single in the 3rd, and a 2-run double in the 5th.
-Matsui finished the series with a .615 batting average with 3 home runs and 8 RBIs.
+Matsui earned the World Series MVP award thanks to his performance in Game 6.
+He became only the second player in baseball history to collect six RBI in a World Series game, finishing a triple short of the cycle.
+This included a two-run home run in the 2nd, a two-run single in the 3rd, and a two-run double in the 5th.
+Matsui finished the series with a .615 batting average with three home runs and 8 RBI.
 Pitching on three-days' rest, Pettitte earned his 4th win of the postseason, becoming the first pitcher in baseball history to start and win the clinching game of all rounds in a single postseason (Derek Lowe did the same in 2004 but with one of his wins coming in relief).
 Rivera recorded the final five outs to give the Yankees their 27th World Series Championship, by far the most in the history of baseball and the most in North American sports.